-As Introduced, H.B.
+H.B.
 33 appropriates \$8.1 million in both FY 2024 and FY 2025 to provide assistance to local fire departments.
 This is an increase of approximately \$3.3 million over the biennium compared to appropriations made under the previous main operating budgets.
-Of the \$8.1 million recommended for these grants, \$7.5 million in each fiscal year is appropriated under the State Fire Marshal Fund (Fund 5460) ALI 800639, Fire Department Grants.
-This will support the following grants for local fire departments in the FY 2024-FY 2025 biennium: (1) MARCS Grant (up to \$4.0 million in each fiscal year), (2) Training or Equipment Reimbursement Grant (\$3.2 million in each fiscal year), and (3) Firefighter I Training Grant (up to \$1.3 million in each fiscal year).
+Of the \$8.1 million appropriated, a little over \$7.5 million in each fiscal year is appropriated under the State Fire Marshal Fund (Fund 5460) ALI 800639, Fire Department Grants.
+This will support the following grants for local fire departments in the FY 2024-FY 2025 biennium: (1) MARCS Grant (up to \$4.0 million in each fiscal year), (2) Training or Equipment Reimbursement Grant (\$3.2 million in each fiscal year), (3) Firefighter I Training Grant (up to \$1.3 million in each fiscal year), and (4) support for Northwestern Ohio Volunteer Firemen's Association fire school (\$15,000 in each fiscal year).

 The remaining \$600,000 in each fiscal year will support the Small Government Fire Department Services Revolving Loan Program, which makes no-interest loans to small governments for up to 95.0% of the cost of firefighter equipment or the construction or renovation of fire department buildings.
-Funding for this program is appropriated under the Small Government Fire Department Fund (Fund 5F10) ALI 800635, Small Government Fire Departments.
+Funding for this program is appropriated under the

+Small Government Fire Department Fund (Fund 5F10) ALI 800635, Small Government Fire Departments.
 In FY 2022, five loans were issued under this program totaling \$600,000.